Council to Honour Rio Hero with Commemorative Coffee SetPublished Tuesday, 28 March 2017

 Ribble Valley kayak ace Jon Schofield, who surged his way to success at the Rio Olympics, is to be honoured with a specially commissioned coffee set thrown by top potter Matt Wilcock.

-Robert Thompson, chairman of Ribble Valley Borough Council’s community services committee, said: “We are immensely proud to have supported Jon over the years and thrilled with his success.
+Robert Thompson said: “We are immensely proud to have supported Jon over the years and thrilled with his success.

 “For him to have won bronze at London 2012 was fantastic enough, but to have topped that with a silver at Rio is outstanding.

-“We know Jon likes a good cup of coffee, so we have asked Matt Wilcock to produce a special coffee set, which we will present to Jon in due course.”
+“We know Jon likes a good cup of coffee, so we asked Matt Wilcock to produce a special commemorative coffee set.

-Keen cyclist Matt, who produced the trophy for this year’s Manchester Marathon, said: “The Rio Olympics was extremely vibrant and has given me plenty of inspiration for Jon’s coffee set, which I am delighted to be producing.”
+Matt, who is soon to take up a post as a lecturer in ceramics at Gray’s School of Art in Aberdeen, said: “The Rio Olympics was extremely vibrant and gave me plenty of inspiration for Jon’s coffee set, which I am delighted to have produced using some of my favourite materials and techniques.”